department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/ptsd.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms and:
+You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms and **all of the following are true for you**:
 - The stressor happened during your service, **and**
 - You can’t function as well as you once could because of your symptoms, **and**
 - A doctor has diagnosed you with PTSD